Pulling the Garbage Goalie The KL Press and the Last Days

 off guard when he mused about ordering a review of the

-Toronto plan. ³All options are on the table²,
+Toronto plan. ³All options are on the table², said Hodgson

-to a surprised press ³including the Adams
+to a surprised press ³including the Adams Mine.² And on

 what possible grounds did the Tories see intervening?

-Hodgson replied using the marketing slogan of the
+Hodgson replied using the marketing slogan of the Adams Mine

-consortium ³We should have a Made in
+consortium ‹ ³We should have a Made in Ontario Solution²

 said Hodgson.